MCLConsortium/jpl.mcl.protocol/edrn/summarizer/README.rst

     >>> source.active
     False

-Now, these things are supposed to produce RDF when called with the appropriate view.
+Now, these things are supposed to produce JSON when called with the appropriate view.
 Does it?

-    >>> browser.open(portalURL + '/a-simple-source/@@rdf')
+    >>> browser.open(portalURL + '/a-simple-source/@@json')
     Traceback (most recent call last):
     ...
     ValueError: The Summarizer Source at /plone/a-simple-source does not have an active Summarizer file to send

-It doesn't because it hasn't yet made any RDF files to send, and it can't do that without an RDF generator.
-RDF Sources get their data from RDF Generators.
+It doesn't because it hasn't yet made any JSON files to send, and it can't do that without an JSON generator.
+JSON Sources get their data from JSON Generators.

-RDF Generators
+Summarizer Generators
 ==============

-RDF Generators have the responsibility of accessing various sources of data (notably the DMCC's web service) and yielding an RDF graph, suitable for serializing into XML or some other format.
+Summarizer Generators have the responsibility of accessing various sources of data (notably the DMCC's web service) and yielding an Summarizer graph, suitable for serializing into XML or some other format.
 There are several kinds available.

-Null RDF Generator
+Null Summarizer Generator
 ------------------

-One such generator does absolutely nothing: it's the Null RDF Generator, and all it ever does it make zero statements about anything.
+One such generator does absolutely nothing: it's the Null Summarizer Generator, and all it ever does it make zero statements about anything.
 It's not very useful, but it's nice to have for testing.
 Check it out::